ABOUT HUMPHREY

 • Tag Heuer

-• Team GB (Olympic and Paralympic Canoe Team)
+• Team GB (Olympic Canoe Team)

 • The British Museum